 Very Little Calories

 Will Brink, who advocates the idea in his book Fat Loss Revealed, cites this study as proof that it works.
-I now had a close look at that very study and found that it men were examined who were on a very low calorie diet and had leptin artificially administered.
+I had a close look at it and found that it examined men who were on a very low calorie diet and had leptin artificially administered.

 The stress here truly being on a very low calorie diet, as the study itself says: